Massachusetts Correctional Institution – Concord: History

 In 1955, the state prison at Walpole, and the reformatory at Concord were in fact "two" distinct "maximum" security facilities.
 In 1972, c.
 777, s.8, the Massachusetts reformatory "name" was changed to be, "MCI-Concord."
 Only the name was changed.
 Court commitments from District Courts to the reformatory did not stop until the reformatory sentence was repealed in 1994.

 Around 1978–80, after a major riot at the reformatory, where the inmates even robbed the prison Canteen Store, during a movie, Dog Day Afternoon held in the Gym (where all the inmates go at one time) over 150 reformatory inmates were transferred to the State Prison, and 150 State inmates were transferred to the reformatory.
 Then, without Legislative authority, or even notifying the Judicial branch of our tripartite system, Commissioner Hogan abolished the Maximum Security Reformatory for men at MCI-Concord and made it a medium security facility that would also be used as a "reception and diagnostic center" which was at MCI-Norfolk already for offenders sentenced to the Maximum Security State Prison Sentence.

-Before 1978-80 Concord had never housed any State sentenced inmates so the maximum security reformatory facility did their classification in the building designated as the "New Line" where it was decided whether the reformatory inmate would stay at the maximum security reformatory or be moved to the Farm across the street.
+Before 1978-80 Concord had never housed any State sentenced inmates, so the maximum security reformatory facility did their classification in the building designated as the "New Line" where it was decided whether the reformatory inmate would stay at the maximum security reformatory or be moved to the Farm across the street.
 Since June 2009 MCI-Concord was redesignated as a medium security facility of the State Prison and Massachusetts.

 Timothy Leary's Concord Prison Experiment was conducted at MCI Concord during the early 1960s.

-1882 Riot
+1882 riot

 In early July, 1882 at 12:00 midnight inmates at the Concord Reformatory began to cause a disturbance by shouting and banging on doors.
 The noise went on for hours and the prison's warden decided to punish the inmates by revoking their yard privileges for July 4.
 This caused the disturbance to escalate with inmates breaking down wooden doors and furniture being destroyed.
 The riot stopped three days later.

-1959 Riot
+1959 riot

-On April 22, 1959 -A special riot squad of the Massachusetts State Police put down a mass attempt at escape from the Concord State Reformatory.
+On April 22, 1959, a special riot squad of the Massachusetts State Police put down a mass attempt at escape from the Concord State Reformatory.
 State Police quelled escape attempt by 59 convicts at Concord Reformatory; rescue 13 guards, 2 civilians held as hostages.

-1972 Riot
+1972 riot

 On November 22, 1972, inmates in E Building began rioting and causing a major disturbance.
 Correction officers requested assistance and seventy-five state police officers (along with four sharpshooters) were sent to the Concord Reformatory to put down the uprising.

+1976 riot

+On February 15, 1976, 60 to 80 inmates caused $1 million worth of damage to three buildings during a four hour riot that ended when the inmates voluntarily surrendered.